JaapSuter/jaapsuter.github.com/_posts/2008-4-3-choice-surprise-focus.markdown

 tags: [Video, Programming]
 ---

-This is a modified recording of a talk I did at Electronic Arts in April of 2008.
-The original ran double time, but contained EA proprietary material that I removed.
+Excerpts of talk I did at Electronic Arts in April of 2008.

+Segments that discussed proprietary EA technology have been edited out.
+About half of the original footage remains, just enough to entertain a small audience (e.g., some friends).

 {%assign embed-video-id = '1880354'%}
+{%assign embed-video-width = '640'%}
+{%assign embed-video-height = '480'%}
 {%include embed-vimeo.markdown%}

-None of the ideas in this talk are mine.
-This talk is based on material from Lawrence Lessig (presentation style and font), Guy Kawasaki, Barry Schwartz (the Paradox of Choice), Jeff Atwood (microwaves), Jeff Hawkins, Jason Cooper, and Tipper (music).
+Credit where credit is due, this talk uses material from Lawrence Lessig (presentation style and font), Guy Kawasaki, Barry Schwartz (the Paradox of Choice), Jeff Atwood (microwaves), Jeff Hawkins, Jason Cooper, and Tipper (music).